 If you successfully complete and pass the foundation year, you will automatically progress on to the full BSc (Hons) Human Biology and Infectious Diseases degree course.

 Now is an exciting time to study human biology and the impact of infectious diseases.
-For three years of study - or four, if you choose to include a placement, you will explore some fascinating and relevant subjects, including parasitology, pathophysiology and molecular genetics.
+For three years of study - or four, if you choose to include a placement, you will explore fascinating and relevant subjects, including parasitology, pathophysiology and molecular genetics.
 You will gain insight into disease diagnosis and treatment all while refining your practical laboratory and research skills.